|

 Because we don't trust our government, but we don't trust business even more.

-Why don't you trust businesses?
-You have complete control over how much of your money they get.
 I don't understand how that's even relevant.
 Yes, I can choose who to fund, and I do, but I am under no delusion that my dollar is influential enough to make a difference.
 It's the same as voting in a two party system.
 You vote for the shiniest of two turds.
 Business looks out for itself and itself only.
 It only pays any attention to me, or us, when we are directly relevant to their survival.
 Not a moment more.
 This also operates under the notion that the masses know what's best.

-Because we don't trust our government, but we don't trust business even more.
 The government is essentially an unregulated non-producing monopoly.

-The government doesn't have to give you anything when you pay them.
-And they don't even have to follow their own rules and regulations they impose on everyone else.
 Government, in theory, is business + benevolence.
 It may not be that in its current incarnation, but government is slated to curb unjust actions and make efforts towards the common good of its people.
 It can be brought back to that.
 Are you arguing for the dissolution of government?

 Server: Asura